stan-haochen/stan-haochen.github.io/_posts/2025-10-10-foundation-embodied.md

     </div>
 </div>

 This chasm between what the reasoning model *knows* and what the acting model can *do* is what I call the **knowing-doing gap**.
-I believe the onus is on the Acting module to bridge this gap, primarily because the reasoning capabilities of foundation models are advancing at a breathtaking pace that shows no signs of slowing down.
+I believe the onus is on the Acting module to bridge this gap, whose ability is largely unexplored, while the already very capable reasoning capabilities of foundation models are advancing at a breathtaking pace that shows no signs of slowing down.

 This paradigm raises a clear and meaningful question: What information *should* the Reasoning module provide to the Acting module?
-In our recent work, we proposed **notVLA (Narrative Outline of Trajectories)** to explore this.
+In our recent work, we proposed **notVLA**<d-cite key="huang2025notvla"></d-cite> to explore this.
 We argue that the guidance from the VLM should be:

 1.  **Text-based:** Because text is the *lingua franca* of zero-shot generalization, enabling adaptive training.
 2.  **Sparse:** For the sake of efficiency.
 Five well-chosen keypoints are plenty to define a smooth trajectory.